MarkLC-r7/le_php/README.md

 Code Setup
 ----------

-Now you need to download the library from our Downloads Tab
+Now you need to download the library from the Downloads Tab, unzip and place the folder in your apps directory.

+To include it in your code, enter the following line, making changes accordingly if you place it in a different location.

+`require_once dirname(__FILE__) . '/LeLogger-0.1/LeLogger.php';`